Batting average (cricket): Values

 Career records for batting average are usually subject to a minimum qualification of 20 innings played or completed, in order to exclude batsmen who have not played enough games for their skill to be reliably assessed.
 Under this qualification, the highest Test batting average belongs to Australia's Sir Donald Bradman, with 99.94.
 Given that a career batting average over 50 is exceptional, and that only 4 other players have averages over 60, this is an outstanding statistic.
 The fact that Bradman's average is so far above that of any other cricketer has led several statisticians to argue that, statistically at least, he was the greatest athlete in any sport.

-Disregarding this 20 innings qualification, the highest career test batting average is 112, by Andy Ganteaume, a Trinidadian Keeper-batsman, who was dismissed for 112 in his only test innings.
-Amongst active players, Kurtis Patterson has the highest average, having scored 144 runs for the loss of one wicket in his two test innings, giving him a batting average of 144.
+Disregarding this 20 innings qualification, the highest career Test batting average is 144 by Kurtis Patterson, who scored 144 runs and was dismissed once in his two Test innings.
 He then fell out of the Australian squad due to a loss of form and injury.

 Batting averages in One Day International (ODI) and T20 International (T20I) cricket tend to be lower than in Test cricket because of the need to score runs more quickly.
 Consequently, batters tend to play riskier strokes and less emphasis is placed on building an innings in order to amass a high individual score.
 It should also be remembered, especially in relation to the ODI and T20I histograms above, that there were no ODI or T20I matches when Bradman played.

 Interpretation

 If a batter has been dismissed in every single innings, then this statistic gives exactly the average number of runs they score per innings.

 However, for a batter with one or more innings which finished not out, the true mean or average number of runs they score per innings is unknown as it is not known how many runs they would have scored if they could have completed all their not out innings.
 In this case, this statistic is an estimate of the average number of runs they score per innings.
 If their scores have a geometric distribution, then this statistic is the maximum likelihood estimate of their true unknown average.

 Batting averages can be strongly affected by the number of not outs.
 For example, Phil Tufnell, who was noted for his poor batting, has an apparently respectable ODI average of 15 (from 20 games), despite a highest score of only 5 not out, as he scored an overall total of 15 runs from 10 innings, but was out only once.

-A batter who has not been dismissed in any of the innings over which their average is being calculated does not have a batting average, as division by zero does not give a result.
+A batter who was not dismissed in any of the innings over which their average is being calculated does not have a batting average, as division by zero does not give a result.